 PSY347 Animal Behavior (4)

 Analyzes major theoretical approaches to animal behavior: ethology, behaviorism, psychobiology and sociobiology; implications for human development.
 Field trips and field observations.
 Prerequisite: PSY220 and one additional psychology course for majors.
 Permission of instructor for nonmajors.
 (Alternate years.
-Offered 2013-14.)
+Not offered 2015-16.)

 PYL347 Animal Behavior Lab (0)

 Field observations of animals in various settings.
 Research project required.
 (Alternate years.
 Offered 2013-14.)
 Prerequisite: PSY257 or permission of instructor.
 Lab fee.

 PSY349 Physiological Psychology (4)